I think you'll agree with me when I say:

 This should be a pretty easy calculation to make.

-Customer lifetime (LT) is the time you expect a customer to stay with you.
+Customer lifetime (LT) is when you expect a customer to stay with you.

 It makes sense that, to calculate lifetime value, you must first know the customer's lifetime.